bao-anh/elearning-frontend/README.md

 - Adjust all page, action, reducer, saga to compatible with backend.
 - Test perfectly and be able to design assignment feature.
 - Change note in README.md to Todo list.

+### Version 3.1

+23/5/2020

+- Added test mechanic.
+- Fix some bug of loading page.